 Client scenario: Dijkstra Logistics B.V. is a Dutch freight forwarding and warehousing company.
 Annual revenue: €67 million.
 The company has a significant goodwill balance (€8.2 million) from the acquisition of a Belgian subsidiary in 2021.
 Revenue recognition involves long-term warehousing contracts with variable consideration (storage fees vary by volume).
 The company reports under Dutch GAAP (RJ).
 Cash flow from operations turned negative in Q4 2025 due to the loss of a major customer representing 12% of revenue.
 Fiscal year end: 31 December 2025.

-1. Addressing the accounting estimates finding: goodwill impairment
+1. Addressing the accounting estimates finding: goodwill impairment.

+Dijkstra management performed an impairment test using a discounted cash flow (DCF) model with a discount rate of 8.5% and a five-year revenue growth assumption of 4% per annum (terminal growth rate of 2%).
+Test the data inputs first.
+Verify that the base-year cash flows used in the model reconcile to the audited financial data of the Belgian subsidiary.
+Then challenge the assumptions.
+The 4% growth rate assumed the major customer would continue.
+That customer left.
 Request a revised forecast from management that excludes the lost customer.
-Run the model at management’s 8.5% discount rate with the revised forecast, and then run it at 9.5% and 10.5% to assess the sensitivity.
+Run the model at management’s 8.5% rate with the revised forecast, and then run it at 9.5% and 10.5% to assess the sensitivity.
 If the headroom (the difference between the recoverable amount and the carrying amount) disappears at 10.5%, the estimate has high estimation uncertainty and your file needs to reflect that under ISA 540.13 (or RJ 121 for Dutch GAAP).

-Record the impairment test procedures in a dedicated working paper.
+Documentation note: Record the impairment test procedures in a dedicated working paper.
 State the discount rate range tested, the source of the base-year data, the impact of the customer loss on forecast revenue, and your conclusion on whether the carrying amount exceeds the recoverable amount.
 If headroom is thin, document your evaluation of whether a provision or additional disclosure is required.

-2. Addressing the going concern finding
+2. Addressing the going concern finding.

-Negative operating cash flow combined with the loss of a major customer triggers ISA 570.A2 indicators.
-Don’t treat this as a checklist exercise.
-Document the specific events: operating cash flow was negative €1.2 million in Q4 2025.
+Negative operating cash flow combined with the loss of a major customer triggers ISA 570 .A2 indicators.
+Do not treat this as a tick box exercise.
+Document the specific events: operating cash flow was negative €1.2 million in Q4 2025 (annualised, this would consume the company’s €3.8 million cash reserve within four years, but the going concern assessment covers the next twelve months from the date of the auditor’s report).
 Management’s mitigation plan states they expect to replace 60% of the lost revenue through existing pipeline opportunities by Q3 2026.
+Test this.
+Inspect the pipeline documentation: are there signed letters of intent?
+Binding contracts?
+Or just internal sales forecasts?
+If the pipeline is speculative, the mitigation plan does not meet the “feasible” standard ISA 570 requires.

-3. Addressing the journal entry testing finding
+3. Addressing the journal entry testing finding.

-4. Addressing the revenue finding
+4. Addressing the revenue finding.

 Dijkstra’s warehousing contracts include variable consideration tied to storage volumes.
 Under RJ 270, revenue recognition for variable consideration requires estimating the amount of consideration to which the entity expects to be entitled.
 Test the estimation methodology: does management accrue revenue based on actual volumes each month, or does it estimate volumes in advance and true up quarterly?
 If the latter, test the accuracy of the estimates by comparing prior-quarter estimates to actuals.
-A systematic pattern of over-estimation is a bias indicator.
+A systematic pattern of overestimation is a bias indicator.

-Document the revenue recognition method for variable consideration contracts.
+Documentation note: Document the revenue recognition method for variable consideration contracts.
 State the procedures performed to test the estimation accuracy, including the comparison of estimates to actuals for at least two prior quarters.
 Reference RJ 270 or IFRS 15.56 as applicable.

 ISQM 1 at non-Big Four firms: what regulators found in the first full cycle